International transactions support

 But digitalization, remote working and its facilitation are also making companies rethink their business models.
 All this has a positive effect on the international mergers and acquisitions market.

 Dutch companies are operating more and more internationally

 Dutch companies are increasingly crossing the border.
 They do this by starting activities abroad or by taking over companies.
 See our blogpost (in Dutch): Familiebedrijf vaker de grens over.

-Clifton Finance has extensive experience in international transactions.
-More than half of our business is international.
-We work on an individual basis with partners and various international networks in more than 15 countries in Europe, America and China.
-This enables us to shape international mergers and acquisitions.
+In addition, we have been working on an individual basis – often for more than 20 years – with partners and various international networks in more than 15 countries in Europe, America and China.
+This enables us to shape international mergers and acquisitions like no other.